torejx/harry_gitter/README.md

 ```

 ## Changes
-PR's are welcome!
+PRs are welcome!
 If you want to add spells or just improve the installation script, send me a pull request, I'll appreciate!

 ## Disclaimer
 This is a funny project, although it should work properly, I do not recommend a professional usage.